Why Baptism . . .

 - Be 16 years of age or older.

-- Be a fully initiated, (that is: Baptized, Confirmed, and Eucharized Catholic,) who practices his or her faith.
+- Be a fully initiated, (that is: Baptized Catholic, received Holy Communion, and Confirmed) who practices his or her faith.

 - If married, must be married in the Catholic Church.

 - A baptized person of another Christian denomination may act as a witness to the baptism, providing that there is a Catholic godparent.

 It is customary to make an offering to the church on the occasion of a Baptism.
 This offering is for the on-going work of the parish and to cover expenses.

 - A stipend for the priest or deacon is customary.